Altinn/altinn-studio-docs/content/terms/_index.md

 ## Application Developer

 A user developing application in Altinn Studio.

-## Application Owner
+## Org

-The owner of the application.
-Typical identified by a unique acronoym representing the organization that owns the app, e.g. SKD, NAV, OSLK.
+Short for organisation.
+Organisation is the entity responsible for an app.
+Typically identified by an unique acronym, e.g. SKD, NAV, OSLK.

-deprecated term: ~~Service Owner~~
+Deprecated terms: ~~Application Owner~~ ~~Service Owner~~

 ## Data